Injuries to the fingers and wrist are common in climbing due to the repetitive gripping motions involved in this activity.

 Outdoor bouldering has a higher risk of finger injury as compared to indoor, while indoor bouldering has a higher risk of fall-related injury as compared to outdoor.

-Females may be at higher risk of sprains while climbing, while males may be at a higher risk of lacerations and fractures.
+Overall males are at greater risk of injury than females.
+However, females may be at higher risk of ankle and foot ligament injuries, while males may be at a higher risk of ligament sprains of fingers, lacerations, fractures.

-Climbers with more years of experience may be at a higher risk for climbing injuries.
+Climbers with more years of experience (>10 years) may be at a higher risk for climbing injuries overall.
+Less experienced climbers may be at greater risk of overuse injuries.

-Older age may increase the risk for hand and finger injuries, while younger climbers may be at greater risk of re-injury.
+Older age may increase the risk for hand and finger injuries, while overall younger climbers may be at greater risk of all injuries and re-injury.

 BMI is a measure of body composition based on your weight and height.
-Higher BMI may be a risk factor for injury and re-injury for climbers.
+There is conflicting evidence if higher BMI may be a risk factor for injury and re-injury for climbers.

 Training and regular practice are expected of athletes, but how much is too much?
 Your risk of injury can increase if you train too much or improperly.
 Learn more about how to find your training load “sweet spot.”